 As with many other eye problems, glaucoma can be detected during a comprehensive dilated eye exam.
 Your exam will include a visual field test, which can help your doctor see if you are starting to lose peripheral vision, and your internal eye pressure will be measured as well.

 Once vision is lost, it cannot be restored.
 Discovering optic nerve damage and vision loss early, through a comprehensive dilated medical exam, is crucial.

 Diabetic retinopathy strikes more than half of people with diabetes, says the American Society of Retina Specialists.
 The longer you have diabetes, the bigger your risk.

-That's especially true if you don't keep your blood sugar under tight control.
-Chronically high blood sugar damages very small blood vessels in the retina, and that's the cause of diabetic retinopathy.
+That is especially true if you do not keep your blood sugar under tight control.
+Chronically high blood sugar damages very small blood vessels in the retina, and that is the cause of diabetic retinopathy.

 Two main types of diabetic retinopathy exist, says Mayo Clinic.

 - Nonproliferative diabetic retinopathy (NPDR): The walls of blood vessels in your retina weaken.
 They begin to bulge, and sometimes, they leak.
 Nerve fibers and the center of the eye can swell too.

 - Proliferative diabetic retinopathy: This is a more severe form of the disease.
 You have the same issues found in NPDR, but the eye also develops new and abnormal blood vessels, and they leak into the center of the eye.
 Your retina can detach, and rising pressure can damage your optic nerve.

 Early stages of the disease can be symptomless, which makes it very important to get regular comprehensive dilated eye exams.
 The National Eye Institute says early detection and treatment can reduce blindness risks by 95 percent.